The North Pole’s floating

 SCROLL

-The most biologically active layer of these waters (the uppermost) is warming and acidifying faster than anywhere on Earth – and the consequent environmental stressors on, and risks to, species are further intensified by the Arctic Amplification Effect.
+The most biologically active (ie uppermost) layer of these waters is also experiencing warming, acidification, and changes in salinity, significantly faster than anywhere else on Earth, due to global greenhouse emissions and the regional processes that drive the Arctic Amplification Effect.

-The direct impacts, stressors and risks posed by vessels involved in commercial fishing, international shipping, and hydrocarbon/mineral exploration and extraction put at heightened risk the sustainability of the Arctic Ocean’s biodiversity and associated ecosystem services.
+The direct impacts, and resulting stressors, generated by vessels involved with commercial fishing, trans-boundary shipping, cruise-ship tourism, and hydrocarbon/mineral exploration-extraction put at heightened risk the sustainability of the Arctic Ocean’s biodiversity, and the life-supporting ecosystem services this biodiversity provides to the global public.

 Learn more about this issue

-As an OECM covering 2.8 million sq km around the North Pole, it would likely be the world’s most iconic and largest wildlife reserve, providing the highest level of conservation protection for its biodiversity and ecosystem services.
+Encircled by the Arctic’s coastal states and their respective Exclusive Economic Zones, the world’s northernmost global commons covers 2.8 million square kilometres and includes the North Geographic Pole.
+The proposed treaty would become the world’s largest and likely most iconic marine reserve, providing the highest level of conservation protection for its biodiversity and ecosystem services.

 Learn more about our work